roasted99/social-y/README.md

 - **Comments**
   - Authenticated users can comment on posts.
   - Users can view comments on any post.
-  - Users can edit and delete comments.
+  - Users can delete comments.

 ## Setup Instructions
  ### Prerequisites